PatrycjaDanilczuk/User-session-analysis-for-marketing-using-SQL-Python-Tableau-and-ABtesing/README.md

 ## 3. Preparing and processing data

 ### 3.1.
 Creating a table of unique sessions from raw_events table using SQL
 Table from this query has been used for analysis in the next steps of the project.
-To view the code go to the uploaded SQL file.
+To view the code go to the uploaded SQL file [3.1.
+Sessions_data_query](https://github.com/PatrycjaDanilczuk/User-session-analysis-marketing-project/blob/main/3.1.%20Sessions_data_query)

 **SQL code logic explanation:**
 (click on Details to expand):